mcandre/accio/README.md

 Recommend provisioning Go dev tools, or most any programming language dev tools for that matter, using a simple `all` task in a conventional `makefile`.

+Be sure to followup your `go install`... commands with `go mod tidy` (and `modvendor -copy="**/*.h **/*.c **/*.hpp **/*.cpp"` in certain Cgo projects).

-Try to write only dirt simple `go install`..., `pip3 install`..., `cargo install`... commands in the `makefil`.
+Try to write only dirt simple `go install`..., `pip3 install`..., `cargo install`... commands in the `makefile`.
 That way, your dev provisioning `makefile` script is more likely to succeed on other platforms.

 Optionally, lint the makefile with `unmake` to detect more portability concerns.

 https://github.com/mcandre/unmake

+Or, if you happen to be using Go dev tools for non-Go projects, then you may already have a provisioning system available.
+For example, shell script projects can provision Go dev tools in a `./script`.
+(You may want to lint these with bashate, ShellCheck, shfmt, and stank.)

 # SUMMARY